Aleksei324/Numfinity/README.md

 ## How to use

-**Python 3:** Download the file "Numfinity.py" and import it using `from Numfinity import Numfinity`
+**Python 3:** Download the file "Numfinity.py" and import it using `from Numfinity import Numfinity`.